 Our entire debate program is really excited for Dieter and the opportunities that are ahead of him.
-I also think at this point it is worth noting that Dieter was asked by the committee who he admires the most as a debater, and his answer to this question was his debate partner, Zaki Lakhani.
+At this point it is worth noting that Dieter was asked by the committee who he admires the most as a debater, and his answer to this question was his debate partner, Zaki Lakhani.
 This answer says a lot about Dieter’s humility and the strength of Dieter and Zaki’s partnership as debaters.
 The answer also speaks to the debate program as a whole because of the constant support and learning that we gain from one another.
-We obviously recognise success and we write about those that succeed, but it is important to also recognise the people who have had an important influence on the club.
 Despite not making Team Canada, Zaki Lakhani and Chelli Shapiro have both been instrumental to the debate program and its success.
 Chelli worked with Ms. Westers to ensure that the Junior Debate team was ready for both provincials and nationals, and, as a debater, Chelli is able to pull the best out of those around her.
 Zaki is an incredible speaker and a fantastic debater who has helped everyone in the club improve their style and way of considering issues.
-It was a joy travelling with these three students and I look forward to working with them again next year.